South Africa vs. Pakistan 2021

 The venue, Pitch Report, and Toss Prediction:

-The first ODI between Pakistan and South Africa will take place at SuperSport Park in Centurion on 2nd April Friday.
+The fourth and final T20I game between Pakistan and South Africa will be played at the SuperSport in Centurion on 16th April Friday.